paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 (2) The Secretary concerned may only approve a request under paragraph (1) if—

-  (A) the basis for the request is to allow an officer to complete a broadening assignment, advanced education, another assignment of significant value to the Department, or a career progression requirement delayed by the assignment or education;
+  (A) the basis for the request is to allow an officer to complete a broadening assignment, advanced education, another assignment of significant value to the Department, training, or a career progression requirement delayed by the assignment, education, or training;

   (B) the Secretary determines the exclusion from consideration is in the best interest of the military department concerned; and